Depression, Irritability, And Mood: Understanding The Connections

 Misunderstandings about depression and mood can make it seem that depression is a synonym for "sadness" or "feeling down."
 Although depression can be associated with sad feelings, the symptoms of depression are often more nuanced and can manifest differently for each person.

-For some, personality plays a significant role in how symptoms of depression come about, and for others, the cause of one's depression may play into how it is expressed.
+For some, personality plays a significant role in how symptoms of depression come about, or the cause of one's depression may play into how it is expressed.
 For others, a chemical imbalance can cause distressing and confusing biological symptoms.
 Understanding the connections between depression, irritability, mood, and personality may help you further understand how depression impacts you.

 Are the symptoms of depression affecting you?